Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 Using this reconfiguration script allows ``configure`` to use cached values for certain intermediate or final configuration values, which greatly speeds up the process.
 In fact, ``configure`` is even able to use this cache to detect whether or not any reconfiguration is needed.
-However, you may disable using these cached values by using the ``--force``
+However, you may disable using these cached values for a particular ``configure`` run by using the ``--force`` option:
-option:

 .. code:: shell-session

       > $PETSC_DIR/$PETSC_ARCH/lib/petsc/conf/reconfigure-$PETSC_ARCH.py --force

-While this happens automatically for the first installation, it is also recommended that users symlink this reconfiguration script into their ``$PETSC_DIR`` for easy access.
+While it happens automatically for the first installation, it is also recommended that users symlink the reconfiguration script for any additional PETSc builds (i.e. builds with separate ``$PETSC_ARCH``) into their ``$PETSC_DIR`` for easy access.
 Simply use:

 .. code:: shell-session